k3s-io/docs/docs/datastore/ha-embedded.md

 NAME        STATUS   ROLES                       AGE   VERSION server1     Ready    control-plane,etcd,master   28m   vX.Y.Z
 server2     Ready    control-plane,etcd,master   13m   vX.Y.Z
+server3     Ready    control-plane,etcd,master   10m   vX.Y.Z
 ```

 Now you have a highly available control plane.
-Any successfully clustered servers can be used in the `--server` argument to join additional server and worker nodes.
-Joining additional worker nodes to the cluster follows the same procedure as a single server cluster.
+Any successfully clustered servers can be used in the `--server` argument to join additional server and agent nodes.
+Joining additional agent nodes to the cluster follows the same procedure as a single server cluster.

 There are a few config flags that must be the same in all server nodes: